root39293/senti-xl/readme.md

-# SentiXL
+# senti-xl

-SentiXL is a sentiment analysis tool for processing Excel files with subjective responses using the GPT model.
-It analyzes the sentiment of each response and generates a new Excel file with sentiment labels.
+senti-xl is a sentiment analysis tool for processing Excel files with subjective responses using the GPT model.

 ## Key Features